VolodyaHovhannisyan/nest-react-todo/README.md

 ### Description

-Current projects implements a simple Todo-list application developed with React and NestJS.
+Current project implements a simple Todo-list application developed with React and NestJS.